 Component Weight Due Date

 Participation 15%

 Personal profile 1% Sept.
-18
+16

 Self-assessment essay 3% Nov.
-27
+25

 Discussions/Group work 11% each week

 Proposal or paper 45%

 Outline 10% Oct.
-9
+7

 Draft 15% Oct.
-30
+28

 Peer review 10% Nov.
-6
+4

 Final version 10% Dec.
-4
+2

 Midterm 20% Oct.
-16
+14

 Final Assessment 20% term assessment period,

-Dec 11-22, 2020
+Dec 10-21, 2021

 Participation.
 Learning only happens when you practice using the material we cover.
-The best place to practice using what you know and getting clarification on what you don't understand yet will be the online discussions.
-You are expected to participate in these each week.
-You can respond directly to the posted prompts or reply to someone else's comment/question.
+The best place to practice using what you know and getting clarification on what you don't understand yet will be the discussions.
+You are expected to participate in these each week, either online during the first three weeks or in class after that.
+For the first three weeks, you can respond directly to the posted prompts or reply to someone else's comment/question.
 I encourage actual discussion, so you will be equally rewarded for posting your own comment/question as you will be for replying to someone else's.
 Your goal should be adding value to the discussion with respectful and thoughtful contributions and insightful questions.
 I also encourage you to share relevant, appropriate content in your posts.
 This could include news articles, YouTube videos, etc. Though, I again stress that they need to be relevant and appropriate.
-Some weeks I will send prompts to small groups and you should work together over the week to respond as a group to the prompt.
+Once we are meeting in-person, each class will consist of a lecture as well as some form of interactive exercise, activity, or discussion.
+In order to participate thoughtfully, you have to be in class and engaged.

 Personal profile.
-By midnight on Sept.
-18th, please submit via Quercus a profile of yourself.
+By 9:10AM on Sept.
+16th, please submit via Quercus a profile of yourself.
 Include: 1) a recent photo, 2) your major(s)/minor(s), 3) one thing you expect to get from this class, 4) what you hope to do after college, 5) one non-academic activity you enjoy, 6) one positive and one negative Covid-19 experience, 7) anything else you wish to include about yourself.

 Self-assessment essay.
-By midnight on Nov.
-27th, please submit via Quercus your participation self-assessment essay.
+By 9:10AM on Nov.
+25th, please submit via Quercus your participation self-assessment essay.
 This should be a 200 to 300-word essay evaluating your participation in the course.
 You should ask yourself the following questions: 1) How have I contributed to the course environment?
 2) Did I treat everyone with respect and dignity?
 How?
 3) What did I learn?
 What did I take away?
 You should demonstrate your answers to these questions in the essay with evidence from your participation throughout the semester.
 You may wish to write down a few sentences each week to summarize your involvement.
 That way, you can continuously evaluate your participation, as well as keep evidence/examples for when you write your essay.

 Policy proposal/research paper.
 This proposal/paper is another opportunity for you to practice using the material we cover.
-You may choose to write a policy proposal in which you propose a particular housing-related policy and make a case for it, including what issue the policy is meant to address.
+You may choose to write a policy proposal in which you propose a particular housing-related policy and make a case for it, including what issue the policy is meant to address and how it does so.
 You may also choose to write a research paper in which you pose a housing-related research question and conduct research to answer it.
 You will be expected to draw on appropriate course material to inform your proposal or research.
 You will develop the final proposal/paper in stages.